-- The output is switched off (output/control output without power, relays open). - Off and the software version are displayed alternately. - See example in Fig. below: Software version St 1.3 - Backlighting is red. - Settings menu can be called up. - The Off mode is preset when the device is delivered.
+- All outputs are switched off (outputs/control outputs without power, relays open). - OFF and the software version are displayed alternately.
+See example in Fig. below: Software version St 1.3 - Backlighting is red. - · Settings menu can be called up. - The Off mode is preset when the device is delivered.